bennjt20/Contract-Bennett/Contract-JB.md

-Demo Grading Contract
+Grading Contract - John T. Bennett
 ================

 <!-- This contract is adapted from Annie Somerville's contract https://github.com/anniehsom -->

-# Contract Grades – “A” Contract

-I, John Tukey, agree to :
+I, John T. Bennett, agree to :

 1. Earn “Satisfactory” on 11 self-paced lab assignments on the schedule specified below.
-    -   Satisfactory defined:
+    -   Satisfactory is defined by the following criterea:
     -   I have attempted all steps of the assignment.
 If unable to complete steps due to unresolved questions, I have asked questions in Github FAQs or zoom help session, or I have Googled